Has it ever dawned on you that the key to staying healthy may lie in your feet?

-As you can see, reflexology can be of great help in treating diseases of any kind in a natural way.
+As you can see, reflexology can greatly help treat diseases of any kind in a natural way.
 Several studies indicate that reflexology may reduce pain and psychological symptoms, such as stress and anxiety, and enhance relaxation and sleep.

-Given that reflexology is also low risk, it can be a reasonable option if you're seeking relaxation and stress relief.
+Since reflexology is also low risk, it can be a reasonable option if you seek relaxation and stress relief.

 Disclaimer : This article is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.